 While you get more overlap with Cheltenham horses and potential runners in the novice hurdles, changes to the Festival programme for 2025 reduced Grade 1 options for novice chases down to just two from three.
 Let’s take a look at the early closing entries for all six novice championship races in turn now.

 Some potential Supreme horses have caught the eye when falling at the final hurdle over Christmas when they looked like winning in style.
-Here is where to find the full list of entries when known:
+Here is the full list of entries:

 It’s surprising so few Cheltenham runners seem willing to take on this test, because you need to stay and jump well to win it.
-Check back here for this season’s Arkle entries when released:
+There are two fewer Arkle entries than made at first in 2025, so here they are:

 Normally speaking, the Baring Bingham run under its sponsored title of the Turners’ Novices’ Hurdle has the most Cheltenham horses entered up in it.
 This is because this race is over an intermediate trip between the Supreme and Albert Bartlett.

 Early closing entries doubles up with those respective races, but February forfeits will tell us more about the likely field here.
-Check back later in January when initial information comes out:
+Some 36 of the 94 horses are also in the Supreme, with 49 initially overlapping with the Albert Bartlett.
+Expect this field to thin out considerably:

 The Brown Advisory, registered as the Broadway Novices’ Chase and run previously as the RSA Chase for many years, should attract a bigger field since the Golden Miller became the Jack Richards and changed from a conditions race for novices to a limited handicap for them.